 It gets even better.

-At best, we are 1% human when it comes to genetics.
+At best, we are 1% human in terms of genetics.
 Humans have some 20,000-30,000 genes, yet the collective genes of the microbes in our gut have 3.3 million genes –110-165x the number of our human genes!

 Some 90% of all metabolites in your bloodstream right now come from the bacteria in your gut, and the specifics of how they break down foods we eat, components in their cell membranes, and what their natural metabolism produces for us in return.
 This is why taking care of your gut microbes can be so important.
 As diversity declines, so does the amount of metabolites the microbiome can produce.
 This makes you less able to respond to metabolic challenges and lifestyle stress.